 There is one area that can trip employers up, however, and that is whether and when to terminate an offending employee.
-I recommend that employers not terminate an employee after one violation of the policy.
-This can appear draconian to both employees and courts if an employee challenges their termination.
+It is recommended that employers not terminate an employee after one violation of the policy.
+This can appear harsh to both employees and the courts if an employee challenges their termination.
 The better approach is to have a statement in your no call, no show policy about separation from employment after a certain number of violations.

 The best way for your company to stay out of hot water with your no call, no show policy is to enforce it equitably.
 Employees and courts can view unequal enforcement as discriminatory, which could violate several employment laws.
 This makes drafting a clear and comprehensive policy even more important since you will need to follow it every time.

 Developing a no call, no show policy may seem like a daunting task, but it doesn’t have to be.
-If you include this policy inside your broader attendance policy, it gives your employees better perspective for the reason for the policy.
+If you include this policy inside your broader attendance policy, it gives your employees a better perspective of the reason for the policy.

 When you roll your policy out to your team, they will want to know what happens if they violate the policy.
 By having clear guidelines and expectations, you can keep everyone on the same page and reduce the frequency that your employees miss work without notifying their managers.